djstockma/wiki-rag-enhancer/readme.md

 For this project to work, wou will need mariadb-server 11.7+ (for vector to be included).
-See https://mariadb.org/download for instructions on downloading the correct version
+See https://mariadb.org/download for instructions on downloading the correct version (remember to also $ sudo apt install libmariadb3 libmariadb-dev )

 With mariadb installed, run
 ```